 White noise machines are simple devices that produce a single sound or a range of soothing sounds to help you sleep.
 By choosing a sound profile you like, and adjusting the volume (and sometimes the tone,) you can often mask the sound that is annoying you and disrupting your sleep.
 Masking sounds should carry little or no information, they should be soothing and random so that you do not begin to hear the starting point of any sound loops that your device is playing.
 Such repetitive artifacts can become a brand new distraction--not good.
 One reason some white noise machines are more expensive is that they have more memory, allowing the machine to play longer loops thereby reducing the frequency of any artifacts that may repeat, which reduces the likelihood you will notice them.
 The other reason is that carefully engineered sound loops are simply more expensive to produce.
 Note: all electronic white noise machines use recorded loops of sound, other than white noise sounds such as fan, waterfall, and wind.
 Train sounds, wave sounds, and forest sounds, all of necessity are generated by playing recorded loops of sound.
-Other electro-mechanical white noise machines like the Marpac Dohm machines are simply small fans with steep blade angles that do not move much air.
-By simply spinning the rotor, these devices make a wonderful sound that millions sleep to each night (and that includes us.
-We use a Dohm.)
+Other electro-mechanical white noise machines are simply small fans with steep blade angles that do not move much air.
+By simply spinning the rotor, these devices make a wonderful sound that millions sleep to each night.

 You can also mask noise by using what you have on hand.
 Devices such as a box fan, or an AM radio, tuned off station, can be used to produce a masking sound that will help you sleep better in a noisy room.
 You can also find smart phone apps that will let you play masking sounds through the phone speaker, or better, through your earphones.
 We like SleepPhones for sleeping with minor noises.
 For really loud snoring, a combination of an ear plug plus an earphone will let you block much of the sound with the earpieces, and then mask the remainder of the sound by playing a masking sound into your ears.
 Good choices include MicroBuds and PlugFones, with foam tips, but these can be hard to lie on if you are a side sleeper.
 If the wires on the earphones are a bother, you might consider an in-ear white noise machine.
 These are hearing aid sized devices that have a foam tip that acts as an ear plug to block noise, and they produce a soothing version of white noise you can inject into your ears to mask the snoring or other noises that would otherwise interfere with your sleep.